sammuelyee/docs/cartodb-editor.md

 Torque is ideal for the display of temporal data.
 This tool animates a progression of points based on a table column containing the time stamp.
 The standard format of the date column is `YYYY-DD-MMThh:mm:ss`, but Torque also visualizes data that contains a year, year/month, or year/month/day characteristics.

 - **Torque Heat**
-Torque heat is a variation of Torque to create an animated heatmap of temporal data.
+Torque heat is a variation of Torque to create interactive heat maps or animated heatmaps when you have temporal data.
 Areas of greater color intensity indicate greater density of data.

 - **Torque Category**
 In addition to Torque and Torque Heat, Torque Category displays data points in different colors based on qualitative characteristics in your table.
 If your data shows different characteristics (such as land-use zones), use this wizard to customize the color of each characteristic.